Omar Gaber

-Omar Mahmoud El Sayed Gaber (عمر محمود السيد جابر; born 30 January 1992) is an Egyptian footballer who plays for Egyptian Premier League side Zamalek and the Egyptian national team mainly as a right-back but also sometimes as a midfielder.
+Omar Mahmoud El Sayed Gaber (عمر محمود السيد جابر; born 30 January 1992) is an Egyptian footballer who plays for Egyptian Premier League side Zamalek, mainly as a right-back but sometimes as a right midfielder.

 Club career

 Zamalek

 Gaber played his youth football at Zamalek.
 In the 2009/10 season he advanced to their first team and soon played for them regularly.
 On 10 May 2016 it was announced that he would move to Switzerland.
-Egyptian media reports said Basel will pay Zamalek 1.65 million euros to acquire Gaber's services.
+Egyptian media reports said Basel would pay Zamalek 1.65 million Euros to acquire Gaber's services.

 Basel

 In May 2016, FC Basel had reached an agreement with Zamalek to transfer Gaber during the summer transfer window.
 He was assigned the number 4 shirt.
 The 24-year-old Gaber became the fourth Egyptian player to join Basel in less than five years, after signing a four-year contract with the Swiss side.
 On 10 May Basel confirmed the four-year deal.

 On 1 July 2016 Gaber joined Basel's first team for their 2016–17 season under head coach Urs Fischer.

-After playing in six test games Gaber played his domestic league debut for the club in the home game in the St. Jakob-Park on 24 July 2016 in the 3–0 home win against Sion.
-Under trainer Urs Fischer Gaber won the Swiss Super League championship at the end of the 2016–17 Super League season.
-For the club this was the eighth title in a row and their 20th championship title in total.
+After playing in six test games Gaber played in his domestic league debut for the club in the St. Jakob-Park on 24 July 2016 in a 3–0 home win against Sion.
+Under trainer Urs Fischer, Gaber and Basel won the Swiss Super League championship at the end of the 2016–17 Super League season.
+For the club this was the eighth title in a row and their 20th championship in total.
 They also won the Swiss Cup for the twelfth time, which meant they had won the double for the sixth time in the club's history.
 Gaber played in three cup games.

-In the following season Gaber was not gaining much playing time and so the club looked for another solution.
+In the following season Gaber did not have much playing time and so the club looked for another solution.
 On 21 November 2017 Basel announced that Gaber would be loaned out to Los Angeles Football Club so that he could obtain match practice in the North American professional league.
-Gaber was not to return to the club.
-During his short period with RotBlau, Gaber played a total of 30 games for Basel without scoring a goal.
+Gaber did not return to the club.
+During his short period with Basel, Gaber played a total of 30 games for Basel without scoring a goal.
 13 of these games were in the Swiss Super League, six in the Swiss Cup, one in the Champions League and ten were friendly games.

 Loan to Los Angeles FC

-In January 2018, Gaber joined Los Angeles FC on loan from Basel, with an option of taking over the player on a definitive basis.
+In January 2018, Gaber joined Los Angeles FC on loan from Basel, with Los Angeles having an option to take the player permanently.
 In his first 6 months Gaber played seven games in the Major League Soccer.

 Pyramids FC

-On 12 July 2018, MLS expansion side LAFC picked up their option on making Omar Gaber's loan from FC Basel permanent.
+On 12 July 2018, Los Angeles picked up their option on making Omar Gaber's loan from FC Basel permanent.
 Basel confirmed the deal on the same day.